|

 Major habitats | Cape Flats Dune Strandveld, Peninsula Sandstone Fynbos, Hangklip Sand Fynbos |

-Description | Damp sands near streams, 60-200 m.
+Description | It occurs in damp sands near streams, 60-200 m.
 Mature individuals are killed by fires, and only seeds survive.
 Seeds are stored in fire-resistant inflorescences, and released after fires.
-It is dioecious, with wind-pollinated male and female flowers occuring on separate plants. |
+It is dioecious, with wind-pollinated male and female flowers occurring on separate plants.
+Flowering is rapid, at two years of age. |

 Threats |